-The warm roof insulation compressive strength must be greater than the proposed loads including additional safety factors for a fully saturated blue roof and allow for the proposed pedestrian surface finish and traffic.
+The warm roof insulation compressive strength, must be greater than the proposed loads including additional safety factors for a fully saturated blue roof and allow for the proposed pedestrian surface finish and traffic.
 In a warm roof construction, abutting insulation can cause localised depressions in the waterproofing membrane which can promote ponding in these areas which may have a detrimental effect on the lifespan of the waterproofing membrane.

 Inverted blue roofs with water storage above the insulation will have to withstand the buoyant up thrust of that insulation.
-This is often due to issues with the lapping and connection of the Water Flow Reducing Layer (WFRL), allowing significant rates water to pass to the waterproofing layer under the insulation, causing a buoyant effect and providing uplift and therefore floatation on the system which is not acceptable.
+The Water Flow Reducing Layer (WFRL), even where fully taped or glued, properly lapped and with no folds or creases has been shown by testing not to be able to fully resist standing water above it allowing significant rates water to pass to the waterproofing layer under the insulation.
+This causes a tendency to produce a buoyant effect and providing uplift and therefore floatation on the system which is not acceptable.
 It can take some time for this to occur over the lifespan on the building and so robust measures in inverted roofs are required to ensure the integrity of the WFRL are in place.